 My homework routine has always been a strictly spiral review.
-I don’t feel it is effective to send homework on something my students literally just learned in class.
-More than likely, they are going to complete the homework incorrectly, and I will just have more reteaching to do the next day.
+I don’t feel it is useful to send homework on something my students just learned in class.
+More than likely, they are going to complete the homework incorrectly, and I will have more reteaching to do the next day.
 Instead, I use homework as an opportunity to have my students practice skills they have already fully learned.
-This constant daily homework practice is a key component in the spiraling that happens with my students.
+This constant daily homework practice is a critical component in the spiraling that happens with my students.
 I often use these spiral reviews shown below for Math, Grammar, and Reading.

 Just like homework, I use this time to review previously taught concepts.
-It can be as simple as posting 4 review problems on the board to have your students work on before the day starts.
+It can be as simple as posting four review problems on the board to have your students work on before the day starts.

-Spiral assessments are used to continuously assess my students’ true progress throughout the school year and monitor how they are learning.
+Spiral assessments are used to continuously assess my students’ actual progress throughout the school year and monitor how they are learning.
 This helps guide my lessons and any reviewing I feel is necessary.
 You can read an entire post about these spiral assessments.

 I used this model for years in my classroom, and here is what I noticed…